A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

 In this section, we explore the application of mamba-based models across a range of medical tasks, including segmentation, classification, registration, and restoration.
 We also highlight its versatility through miscellaneous applications in medical imaging.
 Each subsection provides an overview of the task, followed by a discussion of relevant research papers that have utilized mamba-based models in these domains.

-\subsubsection{\textbf{Medical Image Segmentation}}
+\subsubsection{Medical Image Segmentation}

 Medical image segmentation is a technique used to identify and extract specific Regions Of Interest (ROI) from medical images such as tumors, lesions, tissues or organs.
-The objective is to divide the image into areas that share similar features including color, texture, brightness, and contrast. \autoref{tab:seg_overview} outlines the overview of segmentation models, parameters, descriptions and the code availability. \autoref{fig:segmentation architecture} shows the workflow of Mamba-based models in medical image segmentation task.
-Some notable research works on mamba-based models for medical image segmentation includes:
+The objective is to divide the image into areas that share similar features including color, texture, brightness, and contrast. \autoref{tab:seg_overview} outlines the overview of segmentation models, parameters, descriptions and the code availability. \autoref{fig:segmentation architecture} shows the workflow of Mamba-based models in the medical image segmentation task.
+Some notable research works on mamba-based models for medical image segmentation include:

 Xing \textit{et al.} \cite{xing2024segmambalongrangesequentialmodeling} proposed an architecture called \textbf{SegMamba} along with a new dataset comprising 500 3D computed tomography scans with expert annotations.
 The proposed model features an architecture similar to the transformer-based U-Net.
 Initially, it employs depthwise convolution with a kernel size of $7 \times 7\times 7$, padding of $3\times 3\times 3$, and a stride of $2\times 2\times 2$.
 On the encoder side, the model incorporates a series of TS-Mamba blocks and downsample blocks with residual connections mirrored on the upsample side.
-TS-Mamba block has a transformer-like architecture that uses gated spatial convolution to capture spatial relationships between 3D features.
-This is followed by the Tri-orientated Spatial Mamba (TOM) block, which replaces the traditional multi-headed attention layers found in transformers.
-TOM applies independent Mamba models to forward, backward, and inter-slice feature interactions respectively.
-The computed values are then processed by a multilayer perceptron to enrich feature representation.
-Each TS-Mamba block ends with downsampling, doubling the number of channels while halving the height, width, and depth of the features.
-These outputs are then residually connected to the decoder side of the network.
-The decoder uses convolution transpose networks to upsample the image.
-SegMamba was evaluated on three publicly available datasets: the BraTS2023 dataset, AIIB2023 dataset, and CRC-500.
-It demonstrated superior performance across all metrics compared to other transformer-based U-Net models.